 The many advantages of air abrasion make it a popular procedure for Knoxville dentists.
 Because air abrasion is usually pain free, the need for anesthesia is reduced.
 The air abrasion instrument does not create vibrations or pressure.
 Nashville cosmetic dentistry patients appreciate the fact that air abrasion instruments don’t produce that whiny drill sound that rings in your ears and makes your palms sweat.
 Because of this, air abrasion can be a less-frightening option for young Tennessee dentistry patients.
 Air abrasion is often quicker and more precise than traditional drilling, leaving more of the healthy tooth intact.

-At Nashville Center for Aesthetic Dentistry, we provide anxiety-free dentistry.
+At Nashville Aesthetic Dentistry – Dennis J. Wells, DDS, we provide anxiety-free dentistry.
 If you would like to learn more about air abrasion, cosmetic dentistry or tooth implant cost, call us at 615-371-8878.
 We are located at 105 Powell Ct Ste 101, Brentwood, TN in Brentwood.
-The experienced and professional staff at Nashville Center for Aesthetic Dentistry is dedicated to your comfort and satisfaction.
+The experienced and professional staff at Nashville Aesthetic Dentistry – Dennis J. Wells, DDS is dedicated to your comfort and satisfaction.